Imod7/telegram-bot/README.md

 ## Telegram Bot Settings
 1. Download and install locally telegram app
 2. Talk to Botfather & create your first bot (by following the steps described [here](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot) (section "How to Create a New Bot for Telegram")
+3. Make at least one group chat where your telegram bot is added in order to see the result of the python script (executed in next step).
-3. Save your bots API key in a `.env` file that you add in the root directory.
+4. Save your bots API key in a `.env` file.
-4. Your `.env` file chould contain one line of text with the following format `API_KEY = "110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`
+5. Your `.env` file chould contain one line of text with the following format `API_KEY = "110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`

 ## Update Group Message
 1. You can edit the contents of the file `groupMessage.txt`(located in the `src` directory) and add the text of your choice.